PrakasRavichandran/dairy-blog/_posts/2023-11-01-dog-cat-friends.markdown

 ### Reflections at the Office

 Upon reaching the office, I revisited the photos I had taken.
 Something in those images stirred a complex storm within me.
-I thought of a time before, when a girl was my confidante, my joy.
+I thought of a time before when a girl was my confidante, my joy her name was Jinglee.
 We were inseparable, sharing even the minutest details of our lives.
 Yet, we were different in more ways than I can articulate – different tastes, perspectives, and genders.

 Now, we stand on separate shores, our bridges dismantled.
 Once upon a time, anger was our only barrier, but now, it's an impenetrable silence.
 She was not just a friend; she was my universe.